 The investigators interviewed Brian to learn they had been out drinking the night before and that he had dropped her off around 12:30 am.
 The authorities also canvassed the neighborhood and spoke with two girls, who reported hearing a struggle around 3:30 am, including a “call for help, screams and arguing.”
 According to the show, the two teenagers claimed the cries coming from Nancy’s apartment and even went to investigate.
 However, the shouting soon subsided, and it became eerily quiet.

 The girls did not think of it much since they were aware Nancy and her husband were allegedly going through a divorce and chalked the screams down to a fight between the married couple.
 But they told the officers about spotting a green truck in Nancy’s driveway, similar to one owned by James.
 However, the police dismissed James as a suspect since he was in Germany.
-They also learned Nancy had an intimate relationship with Brian, who allegedly wanted to further the relationship, though the show claimed she was not interested.
+They also learned that Nancy had an intimate relationship with Brian, who allegedly wanted to further the relationship, although the show claimed that she was not interested.

 Since he was the last person to see her alive, the officers looked into Brian and wondered whether he could have committed the heinous crime after being turned down.
 However, he was also ruled out after his fingerprints did not match the ones found in Nancy’s bathroom, and they had no other physical evidence to link him to the rape and murder.
 Forensic science evolved rapidly, and the Bureau of Criminal Apprehension (BCA) laboratory had the technology to obtain a DNA suspect profile from bodily fluids found on the victim.